 Since its establishment in 2004, bringing together the Department of Politics and social science elements of the Institute for Middle Eastern and Islamic Studies, the School of Government and International Affairs (SGIA) has established itself as one of the most dynamic and distinctive academic units in the UK.
 Bringing together a long tradition of teaching and research in international relations with leading regional specialist scholars, the School offers a unique opportunity to study and understand specific parts of the world in disciplinary context.
 Thus SGIA is home to the largest group of specialists in the politics, political economy and security of the Persian Gulf in the UK; and our group of East Asian specialists include the core leadership group of Durham University's Centre for Contemporary Chinese Studies.
 Our European research is also highly distinguished, with SGIA staff convening the German Politics specialist group of the UK Political Studies Association.

 Beyond regional specialisation, the School staff are also at the forefront of research agendas recognised as key strengths in the 2007 UK Research Council sponsored international benchmarking exercise looking at the health of politics and international relations in the UK in global perspective.
 For example, SGIA staff are prominent figures in research looking at the interaction of international relations theory with political theory.
-Durham University's reputation as a centre for political theory, represented by the Centre for the History of Political Thought, is extremely well established.
+Durham University's reputation as a centre for political theory, represented by the Centre for Political Thought, is extremely well established.

 Our research is greatly enhanced by the presence of one of the biggest research student groups in Durham University, with nearly one hundred students pursuing research degrees, representing nearly fifty different nationalities, emphasising the international reputation of research in the School.